Chloe2/tf_estimater_save_and_load_2018/README.md

 ## tf_estimater_save_and_load
+Author: Toby

 ### **General description:**
 The [Kaggle NYC taxi fare challenge](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction) comes with a coupon of intro to tensorflow on google cloude.
-But during the process, I found that many necessary components were missed.
+But during the process, I found that many necessary components were missing.
 That's the main reason why this notebook is written.

 ### **Content:**
 In this notebook, we use a toy example to see how to: